Sandy McAllister

 Sandy McAllister (c.
 1878 – 31 January 1918) was a Scottish footballer who played for Sunderland as a central defender.

 Club career

 He made his debut for Sunderland against Stoke City on 20 February 1897 in a 4–1 win. at Newcastle Road.
 He won the English Football League Championship with Sunderland in 1902.
 He made 211 appearances and scored 5 goals in his Sunderland career.

 Personal life

 Before playing football, McAllister worked as a coal miner.
 During the First World War, he served as a private in the Northumberland Fusiliers.
-He died of food poisoning in January 1918 while serving in Italy.
+He died of food poisoning in January 1918 while serving in Italy, leaving a widow, Isabelle Sophie.
 McAllister is buried at Giavera British Cemetery.